Exomanz/UITweaks/README.md

 - Complete configuration

 ## Roadpath
-- Color the progress bar and text
+- Color the progress bar and respective text
-- Rearrange the settings menu to make everything less confusing.
+- Color some things in multiplayer

 ## Requirements:
 - BSIPA v4.1.6+